View Brian COTTER's Notice on nzherald.co.nz and share memories

 |

 COTTER, Brian Patrick (JP).
-Born in Matamata October 21, 1929, passed away on Friday November 27, 2020 in Napier surrounded by his loving family.
-91 years of a life well lived.
+Passed away on Friday November 27, 2020.
 Dearly loved husband of the late Mavis.
-Beloved father and father-in- law of Cherryl and Stewart, Michelle and Steve, Denise and Michael, Kelvin and Sandy, Paula and Ross and the late John.
-Precious Poppa of Andrew, Sarah; Greg and Jess, Simon and Jenay; Sophie; Patrice, Thomas; Jess, Annie and Jackson.
-Special Pop Cott of Hollie, Lucy; Kaleb, Emma and Chloe.
-Funeral Mass for Brian will be held at St. Thomas More, Gloucester Street, Mt.
-Maunganui, on Monday, December 7 at 12 noon.
+Beloved father of Cherryl, Michelle, Denise, Kelvin, Paula and the late John; Loving father-in-law, Precious Poppa and Special Pop Cott.
+Funeral Mass for Brian will be held at St. Thomas More, Gloucester Road, Mount Maunganui, on Monday, December 7 at 12 noon followed by refreshments.
 Brian's interment will take place at Matamata Cemetery on Tuesday, December 8 at 12 noon.
 All are welcome.
-Brian has lived life to the fullest in Matamata; in Hamilton as a Radio Announcer, in Napier as Public Relations Officer and City Councillor, then he and Mavis retired to Mt.
-Maunganui.
-He recently moved back to Napier to be with his family.
-He will be greatly missed.
-Special thanks to the staff at Bayswater Retirement Village, Mt.
-Maunganui and Princess Alexandra, Napier.
-Communications to the Cotter Family, C/o PO Box 25611, Wellington 6140.
-For livestream information please contact Jones & Co, 07 578 4009.
+The Requiem Mass Celebrating the Life of Brian Cotter will be livestreamed and available for viewing at youtu.be/2wMeS3kbj??"4